-The Manager manages the affairs of, and provides strategic direction to, the REIT, subject to the overriding supervision of the Trustees.
+Under the provisions of the Management Agreement, the Manager is required to manage the affairs of, and provide strategic direction to, the REIT, subject to the overriding supervision of the Trustees.
 The Manager is responsible for all aspects of the asset management of the REIT.
-The Manager provides the REIT with a management team that has significant experience in all aspects of real property asset management, including leasing and tenant relations, property acquisitions and dispositions, real estate and corporate financing and development, redevelopment and construction.
+The Manager provides the REIT with a management team that has experience in all aspects of real property asset management, including leasing and tenant relations, property acquisitions and dispositions, real estate and corporate financing and development, redevelopment and construction.